OctopusDeploy/docs/docs/projects/built-in-step-templates/email-notifications.md

 ```

 :::hint
-Iterating over both `Octopus.Action` and `Octopus.Package like this above is a useful way to retrieve data from all steps in your process without having to refer to a hard coded step or package reference name that could potentially change over time.
+Iterating over both `Octopus.Action` and `action.Package` like this above is a useful way to retrieve data from all steps in your process without having to refer to a hard coded step or package reference name that could potentially change over time.
 :::